IngvarLeerimaa/kj-portfolio/README.md

 This repository contains various examples of my assignments completed at [Kood/Jõhvi](https://kood.tech/et/) during my studies from 2022 to 2024.

+The Piscine folders contain a collection of fundamental assignments completed during sprints, which typically span 1 to 2 weeks.
+These assignments are designed to build core skills and competencies through practical, hands-on experience.

+Other folders will contain specific tasks.

 ## Technologies used

 - Goland